-Report Title BUDGET STRATEGY 2021/22 TO 2025/26 Purpose of Report To set out the assumptions that will be used when preparing the upcoming Medium-Term Financial Plan Decision(s) The Committee RECOMMEND S to Council to: a.
+Report Title BUDGET STRATEGY 2021/22 TO 2025/26 Purpose of Report To set out the assumptions that will be used when preparing the upcoming Medium-Term Financial Plan Decision(s) Council RESOLVES to: a.
 Approve the Budget Strategy 2021/22 to 2025/26 as set out in this report and appendices b.
-Continue with the Business Rates pooling agreement, until such time as the Section151 Officer may determine.
-Consultation and ce in the form of Feedback a telephone survey of local council tax and business rate payers Report Authors Andrew Cummings, Strategic Director of Resources Email: andrew.cummings@stroud.gov.uk Options To review assumptions made in funding.
+Continue with the Business Rates pooling agreement, until such time as the Section151 Officer may determine as recommended by Strategy and Resources Committee.
+Consultation and Feedback Formal budget consultation is currently taking place in the form of a telephone survey of local council tax and business rate payers Report Authors Andrew Cummings, Strategic Director of Resources Email: andrew.cummings@stroud.gov.uk Options To review assumptions made in funding.
 To challenge long term cost projections.
 Background Papers None Appendices Appendix A - Draft Medium-Term Financial Plan 2021/22 to 2025/26 Appendix B - Current assumptions on budget changes.
-Implications (further details at the end of the report) Financial Legal Equality Environmental Yes Yes No No
+Implications Financial Legal Equality Environmental (further details at the end of the report) Yes Yes No No